omarcs225/deep_project/README.md

-#Multi-Class Segmentation from a Single-Class Conditional 3D UNet in TensorFlow
+# Multi-Class Segmentation from a Single-Class Conditional 3D UNet in TensorFlow

+## Overview

-##This repository contains a TensorFlow implementation of a 3D UNet model with dense blocks and class-conditional segmentation, allowing a single model to perform segmentation for multiple classes by conditioning on class-specific input.
+This repository contains a TensorFlow implementation of a 3D UNet model with dense blocks and class-conditional segmentation, allowing a single model to perform segmentation for multiple classes by conditioning on class-specific input.

-###Features
+## Features
 Custom 3D UNet architecture

 Dense blocks for enhanced feature reuse